mmozeiko/wcap/README.md

  * Capture video from fixed position rectangle on screen
  * Allow to set max file size or duration of recording
- * Use WASAPI loopback recording to capture audio and encode using AAC
+ * Maybe automatically handle default audio device changes when recording audio?
  * Maybe allow to choose HEVC codec?
 Could be useful for recording in HDR 10-bit format

 License